Patient Information and Consent

 By confirming this document, you bindingly declare:

-- You consent to the prescription and compounding of a formula magistralis pursuant to Art.
+- You grant the participating medical professionals, partner pharmacies, and necessary assistants consent under Art.
+321 no. 1 SCC to disclose the information required for your treatment and consent to the prescription and compounding of a formula magistralis under Art.
 9 para.
 2 lit. a TPA.

 Right to Revoke